anandjebakumar/intro-to-pytorch/README.md

 * the dataset has 13 inputs and 1 output
 * one of the input is a binary class
 * the rest of the inputs are continuous

+ # 5. cnn_mnist.py

+* code to do handwritten digit recognition (MNIST) with a convolutional neural network (CNN)
+* has 2 conv layers and 2 fully connected layers